Albert Castiglia: Life and career

-Castiglia (pronounced "ka-steel-ya") was born in New York City, New York, United States, to a Cuban mother and Italian father.
+Castiglia (pronounced "ka-steel-ya") was born in New York City, United States, to a Cuban mother and an Italian father.
 He moved with his family to Miami, Florida, when he was five years old and commenced learning the guitar seven years later.

 Castiglia joined the Miami Blues Authority in 1990 and was named the 'best blues guitarist in Miami' by the Miami New Times in 1997.
 Following a college education, Castiglia worked for four years for the state of Florida as a social services investigator.
 Discovered singing by Junior Wells in 1996, he joined his touring band and worked as Wells' lead guitarist until the latter's death in 1998.
 By now living in Chicago, Illinois, Castiglia found work with Sandra Hall and toured with himself until the end of the century.
 In 2002, Castiglia joined David Shelley in the Alligator Alley Allstars, a "blues and roots super group" at Alligator Alley, a "Native Florida" restaurant and live music venue (named for the nearby swamp highway).

 His first solo work, Burn, was self-released in 2004, followed in 2006 with The Bittersweet Sessions, where he collaborated with Graham Wood Drout.
-The New Jersey-based Blues Leaf Records then issued Castiglia's 2006 album, A Stone's Throw.
+The New Jersey–based Blues Leaf Records then issued Castiglia's 2006 album, A Stone's Throw.
 It contained his versions of the Junior Wells song, "Hoodoo Man Blues" and The Shadows' "The Rise and Fall of Flingle Bunt".
 In April 2008, These Are the Days was released, which included Castiglia's tribute to his former employer Junior Wells called "Godfather of the Blues", as well as cover versions of Bob Dylan's "Catfish", Nappy Brown's "Night Time Is the Right Time", Fenton Robinson's "Somebody Loan Me a Dime", and Little Willie John's track "Need Your Love So Bad".
 These Are the Days saw Castiglia get a nomination for a Blues Music Award for his self-penned song, "Bad Year Blues."
 He continued to tour and supported both ZZ Top and Elvin Bishop.